tristankebab/tristankebab/README.md

 # 👋 Welcome to My GitHub

 ## About Me
-I'm **Tristan Fidelio**, a software developer committed to crafting robust and scalable applications.
+I'm **Tristan Fidelio**, a game developer committed to crafting robust and scalable gameplay systems.
 I enjoy learning cutting-edge technologies and applying best practices to solve complex problems efficiently.

 ---